Jesse Marunde

 Jesse Marunde (September 14, 1979 – July 25, 2007) was an American strongman athlete who placed second in the 2005 World's Strongest Man competition.
 He is the brother of mixed martial artist Bristol Marunde.

 Early life

 Originally from Glennallen, Alaska, he later moved to Sequim, Washington.
 He was a high-school athlete, playing several sports, including Olympic lifting.
 He received an athletic scholarship to Montana State University, to play football.
-At age 18 he officially closed the No. 3 Captains of Crush Gripper, a hand gripper with 280 lb (127 kg) of resistance, and is the youngest person to achieve certified "Captain of Crush" status.
+At age 18 he officially closed the No. 3 Captains of Crush Gripper, a hand gripper which requires 127 kg/ RGC 149 of pressure to close, and is the youngest person to achieve certified "Captain of Crush" status.

 Strongman

 In 2002, at age 22, Marunde was the youngest American ever to qualify for the 2002 World's Strongest Man.
-His second-place finish in 2005 made him the first American to place in the top two competitors since O.D.
+His second-place finish in 2005 behind Mariusz Pudzianowski made him the first American to place in the top two competitors since O.D.
 Wilson finished second in 1990, behind Jón Páll Sigmarsson.
+Marunde is also the first person to shoulder the 186 kg Odd Haugen Tombstone.